huggingface/blog/swift-coreml-llm.md

 This is the lowest-level approach and therefore provides maximum control.
 It can still fail for some models (especially new ones), but you always have the option to dive inside the source code and try to figure out why.

-The good news about Llama 2 is that we did the legwork and it now works using any of these methods.
+The good news about Llama 2 is that we did the legwork and the conversion process works using any of these methods.
 The bad news is that it _failed to convert_ when it was released, and we had to do some fixing to support it.
-We take a brief look at what happened in [the appendix](#appendix-converting-llama-2-the-hard-way) so you can get a taste of what to do when things go wrong.
+We briefly look at what happened in [the appendix](#appendix-converting-llama-2-the-hard-way) so you can get a taste of what to do when things go wrong.

 ### Important lessons learned